robertdavidgraham/masscan/doc/masscan.8.markdown

 	`--shard`, `--resume-index`, and `--resume-count` can be useful with this feature.

-  * `-oX <filename>`: sets the output format to XML and saves the output in the given filename.
-This is equivelent to using the `--output-format` and `--output-filename` parameters.
+  * `--interactive`: show the results in realtime on the console.
+It has no effect if used with --output-format or --output-filename.

+  * `--output-format <fmt>`: indicates the format of the output file, which can be `xml`, `binary`, `grepable`, `list`, or `JSON`.
+The option `--output-filename` must be specified.

+  * `--output-filename <filename>`: the file which to save results to.
+If the parameter `--output-format` is not specified, then the default of `xml` will be used.

   * `-oB <filename>`: sets the output format to binary and saves the output in the given filename.
 This is equivelent to using the `--output-format` and `--output-filename` parameters.
 The option `--readscan` can then be used to read the binary file.
 Binary files are mush smaller than their XML equivelents, but require a separate step to convert back into XML or another readable format.

+  * `-oX <filename>`: sets the output format to XML and saves the output in the given filename.
+This is equivelent to using the `--output-format xml` and `--output-filename` parameters.

+  * `-oG <filename>`: sets the output format to grepable and saves the output in the given filename.
+This is equivelent to using the --output-format grepable and --output-filename parameters.

+  * `-oJ <filename>`: sets the output format to JSON and saves the output in the given filename.
+This is equivelent to using the --output-format json and --output-filename parameters.

+  * `-oL <filename>`: sets the output format to a simple list format and saves the output in the given filename.
+This is equivelent to using the --output-format list and --output-filename parameters.

   *  `--readscan <binary-files>`: reads the files created by the `-oB` option from a scan, then outputs them in one of the other formats, depending